FAQs

 Introducing our Kangaroo recipe to your dog

-Kangaroo is a very rich tasting meat so introducing it slowly to the diet for dogs that have not eaten kangaroo before, is important.
+Kangaroo is a very rich tasting meat so introducing it slowly to dogs that have not eaten kangaroo before, can be beneficial.
 We recommend to slowly introduce our kangaroo recipe over a 2 week period; slowly including it into the current diet and increasing the amount every few days or so.

 The following transitioning guide is a great way to start: